Milner the dolphin

 Children have many opportunities for their voices to be heard.
 We have a School Council which meets regularly to discuss issues raised in class circle times/discussion.
-We ensure that funding is available for the School Council to genuinely effect change within the school.
-School Councillors are voted for by their class (2 in each year group).
+They are voted for by their class (two in each year group).

 We also have a House System made up of four Houses: Brunswick (blue), Palmeira (red), Regency (green), Sussex (yellow).
-Each House is led by a Captain and Vice Captain who run meeting every Friday morning to discuss how their house have been earning house points throughout the week.
-Teachers award House Points to children who are demonstrating our CORE (above).
-House Captains come and speak with us if they feel an individual deserves recognition for following our CORE or other achievements.
+Each House is led by a captain and vice captain who help run House assemblies.
+Teachers award house points to children who are demonstrating our CORE values.
+House captains come and speak with us if they feel an individual deserves recognition.

 The Rule of Law

-The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
-Pupils are taught the value and reasons behind Laws - that they govern and protect us, the responsibilities that this involves, and the consequences when Laws are broken.
-Visits from authorities such as our Community Police Officer and the Fire Service help reinforce this message.
+The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
+Children are taught the value and reasons behind laws - that they govern and protect us, the responsibilities that this involves, and the consequences when laws are broken.
+Visits from authorities such as our Community Policing team and the Fire Service help reinforce this message.

-Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely through our E-Safety and PSHE lessons as well as Assemblies and Circle Times.
+Within school, children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
+As a school we educate and provide boundaries for young children to make choices, through provision of a safe environment and empowering curriculum.
+Children are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely through our E-Safety and PSHE lessons as well as in assemblies and circle times.

-We use a Restorative Approach towards behaviour and pupils are given the choice to decide how they will restore a situation when they have not followed our CORE.
-For example: a child who has had a conflict with a friend over the use of a scooter may choose to apologise to their friend, stay off the scooters for a day to show they are sorry, or do something for their friend to show that they are sorry (such as getting a scooter out for their friend the next day).
+We use a restorative approach towards behaviour and children are given the choice to decide how they will restore a situation when they have not followed our CORE values.
+For example, a child who has had a conflict with a friend over the use of a scooter may choose to apologise to their friend, stay off the scooters for a day to show they are sorry, or do something for their friend to show that they are sorry (such as getting a scooter out for their friend the next day).

-As part of our CORE, mutual respect is at the heart of our values.
-Children learn that their behaviours have an effect on their own rights and those of others.
-All members of the school community are encouraged to treat each other with respect.
+Mutual respect is at the heart of our CORE values.
+Children learn that their behaviours have an effect on their own rights as well as those of others and all members of the school community are encouraged to treat each other with respect.

 Tolerance of those of Different Faiths and Beliefs